khalti/docs.khalti.com/content/checkout/diy-ebanking.md

 * Data:
   * `public_key`: Required.
 Either `test` or `live` public key.
   * `mobile`: Required.
 The Khalti registered mobile number of payer.
   * `amount`: Required.
-The amount value of payment.
+The amount value of payment(minimum amount must be 10, i.e 1000 in paisa.).
 Needs to be in paisa.
   * `product_identity`: Required.
 A string to identify the product.
   * `product_name`: Required.
 Descriptive name for the product.false
   * `bank`:Required.A bank idx,